sbt/sbt-jni/README.md

 ## Requirements and Dependencies

 - projects using `JniLoad` must use Scala versions 2.10, 2.11 or 2.12
-- only POSIX platforms are supported (actually, any platform that has the `uname` command available)
+- all platforms are supported (on ARM, the `uname` command is assumed to be available)

 The goal of sbt-jni is to be the least intrusive possible.
 No transitive dependencies are added to projects using any plugin (some dependencies are added to the `provided` configuration, however these do not affect any downstream projects).